tomyhrdnsyh/FAQ-Agent/README.md

 - **No FAISS**: Manual vector search using NumPy for low memory overhead.
 - **No LangChain**: Fully custom and modular native implementation.
 - **Code Quality**: Modular, documented, and clean codebase.

+## 📷 Screenshots & Video Recording

+All screenshots and demo video recordings are available in the `assets/` folder for reference.